Milo Lompar: Biography

 Lompar was born in 1962 in Belgrade which at that time was part of Yugoslavia and is of paternal Montenegrin Serb descent.
 He graduated from the Faculty of Philology in Belgrade (Group for Yugoslav Literature and General Literature).
-He received his doctorate at the same faculty with a thesis on the historical, poetic and literary heritage of the 18th and 19th centuries in the late works of Miloš Crnjanski before a committee consisting of academician Nikola Milošević, prof. dr. Jovan Deretić and prof. dr. Novica Petković.
+He received his doctorate at the same faculty with a thesis on the historical, poetic and literary heritage of the 18th and 19th centuries in the late works of Miloš Crnjanski before a committee consisting of academician Nikola Milošević, Prof. Dr. Jovan Deretić and Prof. Dr. Novica Petković.

 At the Faculty of Philology in Belgrade, he is a professor of Serbian literature of the 18th and 19th centuries, as well as cultural history of the Serbs.

 He was the general director of Politika in the period 2005–2006.

 In 2018, the Serbian Literary Guild published a book of texts about the painter Petar Lubarda, titled Knjiga o Lubardi.
 The selection of texts was made by Professor Milo Lompar.

 Political involvement

 At the beginning of Serbia’s multi-party system in the 1990s, he was a member of the Serbian Liberal Party, a splitter of the Democratic Party.

 As a non-partisan member of the Dveri Political Council, which he joined in 2015 along with Kosta Čavoški, Aleksandar Lipkovski, Vladimir Dimitrijević, Zoran Čvorović and other national conservative oriented intellectuals, he was part of the Dveri and Democratic Party of Serbia political coalition that entered the National Assembly in the 2016 parliamentary elections.
 He left the Dveri Political Council in January 2018.

 Lompar refused to speak at the ceremonial academy marking the 800th anniversary of the autocephaly of the Serbian Orthodox Church, held on October 8, 2019, at the Sava Center in Belgrade, because he opposed the decision of the Holy Synod of Bishops and Patriarch Irinej to award the Order of Saint Sava First Class, the highest honor of the Serbian Orthodox Church, to Aleksandar Vučić.

 In April 2022, Lompar signed a petition calling for Serbia not to impose sanctions on Russia after it invaded Ukraine.

-He supported the 2024–25 student-led protests and spoke at the Vidovdan protest, held in Belgrade on 28 June 2025.
+He supported the 2024-26 student-led protests and spoke at the Vidovdan protest, held in Belgrade on 28 June 2025.
+Lompar was one of the candidates dropped from the Student List ahead of the 2026 parliamentary election, at a time when the composition of the list was the subject of widespread public discussion.